Catherine Howard: Historiography

-Catherine has been the subject of contention for modern biographies, A Tudor Tragedy by Lacey Baldwin Smith (1967), Katherine Howard: A Tudor Conspiracy by Joanna Denny (2006), Katherine Howard: Henry VIII's Slandered Queen by Conor Byrne (2019), and Young and Damned and Fair by Gareth Russell (2017).
+Catherine has been the subject of contention for modern biographies: A Tudor Tragedy by Lacey Baldwin Smith (1961), Katherine Howard: A Tudor Conspiracy by Joanna Denny (2005), Young and Damned and Fair by Gareth Russell (2017), and Katherine Howard: Henry VIII's Slandered Queen by Conor Byrne (2019).
 Each is more or less sympathetic, though they disagree on various important points involving Catherine's motivations, date of birth and overall character.

-Her life has also been described in the five collective studies of Henry's queens that have appeared since the publication of Alison Weir's The Six Wives of Henry VIII (1991)—such as David Starkey's The Six Wives: The Queens of Henry VIII (2003).
+Her life has also been described in the five collective studies of Henry's queens that have appeared since the publication of Alison Weir's The Six Wives of Henry VIII (1991) – such as David Starkey's The Six Wives: The Queens of Henry VIII (2003).
 Several of these writers have been highly critical of Catherine's conduct, if sympathetic to her eventual fate and regarding her punishment as excessive.
-Baldwin Smith described Catherine's life as one of hedonism and characterized her as a "juvenile delinquent", as did Francis Hackett in his 1929 biography of Henry.
+Lacey Baldwin Smith described Catherine's life as one of hedonism and characterised her as a "juvenile delinquent", as did Francis Hackett in his 1929 biography of Henry.
 Weir had much the same judgement, describing her as an "empty-headed wanton".
 Other writers, especially those studying historical trends larger than Catherine's life, have been much more critical towards her.
 In his book Tudor Queens of England, which profiles 14 consorts and sovereigns, David Loades described Catherine as a "stupid and oversexed adolescent" who "certainly behaved like a whore", and wrote that her denial of a precontract was "a measure of her stupidity"; however, he also said that she died when she was "just 20 years old, a mere child".
 In her book Elizabeth's Women, profiling the rise of Queen Elizabeth I (Catherine's stepdaughter), Tracy Borman wrote that Catherine was "as much a sexual predator as [Francis] Dereham" and blamed Catherine almost entirely for her own fate.

-Loades's and Borman's characterizations are unusually harsh, however.
 The general trend has been more favourable to Catherine, particularly in the works of Antonia Fraser, Karen Lindsey, Joanna Denny, Conor Byrne, Josephine Wilkinson, and Gareth Russell.
 Lucy Worsley also takes a kinder, modern view of the accusations against Catherine and their relation to the men who took advantage of her in her youth.
-In her BBC miniseries Six Wives she states that today, instead of the "good-time girl" some historians accuse her of having been, we would call her an "abused child."
+In her BBC miniseries Six Wives she states that today, instead of the "good-time girl" some historians accuse her of having been, we would call her an "abused child".
 As Nicola Clark argues, "we need to nuance our understanding of women’s agency, dynastic identity, and politics" when considering the Howard dynasty.